needle-mirror/com.unity.addressables/Documentation~/build-reports.md

 # Build reports

-Use build reports to analyze the assets in a content build, including their size, dependencies, references, and AssetBundles.
-The Addressables Report window provides an interface to view the report.
+Use build reports to analyze the assets in a content build, including their size, dependencies, and references.
+The **Addressables Report** and **Build Analysis** windows provide an interface to view the reports, depending on the content build system you use.

 |**Topic**|**Description**|
 |---|---|